Search ImagingPixel for Images by Camera or Lens

 Aperture priority shooting is normally a two-handed operation, with the right hand holding the camera and the index finger on the shutter release button, half-pressed to activate the metering system.
 The left hand is the cradle support for the camera's body with the thumb and index finger used for both focusing and adjusting the lens aperture opening.

 Use the focus ring on the front of the lens to get the image frame or image subject aligned with the split/image microprism finder.
-With your right index finger half-pressed on the shutter release button, move your left-hand fingers slightly backward to adjust the aperture ring till the LED bar gloglowseen.
+With your right index finger half-pressed on the shutter release button, move your left-hand fingers slightly backward to adjust the aperture ring till the LED bar glows.
 Press the shutter release fully and the image you captured will be in focus with the right exposure.

 Battery